6 steps to own your content

 .

-For more details on GitHub in general, check out https://jekyllrb.com/docs/themes/ of the GitHub documentation.
+For more details on GitHub in general, check out this GitHub introduction.

 branch and click the Save button.